naschorr/hawking/README.md

 ## Admin Commands
 Admin commands allow for some users to have a little more control over the bot.
 For these to work, the `admin` array in `config.json` needs to have the desired usernames added to it.
 Usernames should be in the `Username#1234` format that Discord uses.
 - `\admin skip` - Skip whatever's being spoken at the moment, regardless of who requested it.
-- `\admin reload` - Unloads, and then reloads the preset phrases (found in `phrases.json`).
+- `\admin reload_phrases` - Unloads, and then reloads the preset phrases (found in `phrases.json`).
 This is handy for quickly adding new presets on the fly.
+- `\admin reload_cogs` - Unloads, and then reloads the cogs registered to the bot (see admin.py's register_module() method).
+Useful for debugging.
 - `\help admin` - Show the help screen for the admin commands.

 Also included are some built-in phrases from [this masterpiece](https://www.youtube.com/watch?v=1B488z1MmaA).
 Check out the `Phrases` section in the `\help` screen.